Surfaces containing two isotropic circles through each point: Outline of the proofs

 The inverse map $\pi^{-1}\colon H_5\to (S^2\times\R)\setminus l$ is given by

 The point $N=(0:0:0:1:1)$ is called \emph{the projection center}.
-Thinking geometrically, the map $\pi$ maps a point $P\in(S^2\times\R)\setminus l$ to the intersection of the line $NP$ and $H_5$ (see Fig.~\ref{fig:isot-stereo-proj}).
+Thinking geometrically, the map $\pi$ takes a point $P\in(S^2\times\R)\setminus l$ to the intersection of the line $NP$ with $H_5$ (see Fig.~\ref{fig:isot-stereo-proj}).
 In particular, the image of any section of $(S^2\times\R)\setminus l$ by a projective subspace containing $N$ is an affine subspace of $H_5$.

-The key property of the isotropic stereographic projection is stated in the following theorem, which is proved in~\cite{bib:proj-prop}. \begin{theorem}[{\cite[Theorem~3]{bib:proj-prop}}] Identify $H_5$ with $\R^3$ by the map $(x_1:x_2:x_3:0:1)\mapsto(x_1,x_2,x_3)$.
-Then the maps $\pi$ and $\pi^{-1}$ define a 1-1 correspondence between isotropic spheres (respectively, isotropic circles) in $H_5$ and nonempty sections of $(S^2\times\R)\setminus l$ by a 3-dimensional (respectively, 2-dimensional) projective subspace that does not pass through the projection center $N$ and contains no rulings of $S^2\times\R$. \end{theorem}
+The key property of the isotropic stereographic projection is stated in the following proposition, which is proved in~\cite{krasauskas2014bilinear}. \begin{proposition}[{\cite[Theorem~3]{krasauskas2014bilinear}}] Identify $H_5$ with $\R^3$ by the map $(x_1:x_2:x_3:0:1)\mapsto(x_1,x_2,x_3)$.
+Then the maps $\pi$ and $\pi^{-1}$ define a 1-1 correspondence between isotropic circles (respectively, isotropic spheres that are not cylinders) in $H_5$ and nonempty sections of $(S^2\times\R)\setminus l$ by a 2-dimensional (respectively, 3-dimensional) projective subspace that does not pass through the projection center $N$ and contains no rulings of $S^2\times\R$. \end{proposition}

-For the second step we need several auxiliary theorems.
+For the second step we need several auxiliary results.
 Our main instrument is the following theorem by J.\,Schicho.
-Recall that an \emph{analytic surface} in ${P}^n=\mathbb{CP}^n$ is the image of an injective complex analytic map from a domain in $\C^2$ into ${P}^n$ with nondegenerate differential at each point.
+Recall that an \emph{analytic surface} in complex projective space ${P}^n=\mathbb{CP}^n$ is the image of an injective complex analytic map from a domain in $\C^2$ into ${P}^n$ with nondegenerate differential at each point.

-\begin{theorem}[{\cite[Theorem~1]{bib:schicho}}, {\cite[Theorem~4.1]{bib:sk-kr}}] Assume that through each point of an analytic surface $\Phi$ in a domain in ${P}^n$ one can draw two transversal conics intersecting each other only at this point (and analytically depending on the point) such that their intersections with the domain are contained in the surface.
+\begin{theorem}[{\cite[Theorem~1]{schicho2001multiple}}, {\cite[Theorem~4.1]{skopenkov2019surfaces}}] Assume that through each point of an analytic surface $\Phi$ in a domain in ${P}^n$ one can draw two transversal conics intersecting each other only at this point (and analytically depending on the point) such that their intersections with the domain are contained in the surface.
 Assume that through each point in some dense subset of the surface one can draw only finitely many conics such that their intersections with the domain are contained in the surface.
 Then the surface is algebraic and has a parametrization (possibly besides a one-dimensional subset):

 for some $X_1,\dots,X_{n+1}\in\C_{2,2}$ such that the conics are the curves $u=\const$ and $v=\const$. \end{theorem}

 Using this theorem we find a convenient parametrization of surfaces in $S^2\times\R$ containing two conics through each point.